CP1404/Practicals/prac_04/README.md

 it's not over... you need to complete it during the week so that you're all finished by the *start* of the next practical.
 If you need help with anything, bring those questions to your tutor the following week or ask us for help online.
+And remember, everything you need to know has been taught in the lectures and pracs.

 ## Warm-Up